openvnf/cgw/README.md

 To find the name of the environment variable, first, take the long option name, strip the leading --, change - to _ make upper case and prepend RCLONE_.
 All available endpoints are described in the [official rclone documentation](https://rclone.org/commands/rclone_move/).
-An [inotify](https://linux.die.net/man/1/inotifywait)-pattern is watching for captures, pushing them from the directory `/data/finished`.
+An [inotify](https://linux.die.net/man/1/inotifywait)-pattern is watching for captures, moving them from the directory `/data/finished`.

 ```yaml
 rclone: